HReimann/photoduino.firmware/README.md

     |_|  THE OPENSOURCE CAMERA CONTROLLER BASED ON ARDUINO

 #Photoduino firmware

-This code is the firmware for Photoduino Shields (1.0, 2.0 and 3.0 hardware versions) as Arduino Scketch.
+This code is the firmware for Photoduino Shields (1.0, 2.0 and 3.0 hardware versions) as Arduino Sketch.

 Visit the project site: <http://www.photoduino.com>

+* * *

 ## How to upload firmware to the board

 ### DOWNLOADS

-  1. Download the zip with the arduino scketch of latest firmware: http://www.photoduino.com/downloads
+  1. Download the zip with the Arduino sketch of latest Photoduino firmware: http://www.photoduino.com/downloads
   2. Download the latest version of the Arduino development environment: http://arduino.cc/en/Main/

 ### PREPARE

   1. **Unzip the downloaded Arduino environment.**
      You will find two things.
-The installer of the environment and the drivers for the FTDI chip that carries arduino to connect to USB.
+The installer of the environment and the drivers for the FTDI chip that carries Arduino to connect to USB.
 You should install both.

   2. **Unzip the downloaded firmware.**
      Is very important that all files are together in a folder called "Photoduino", if not, rename it.